-\textbf{Abstract.} { The equational probabilistic spectrum of a finite algebra is defined as the set of probabilities with which equations are satisfied in the algebra.
-We investigate algebras $\A$ with minimal spectrum, that is, spectra consisting only of the values $1$ and $1/|\A|$.
-We focus in particular on groupoids and semigroups.
-We prove that, apart from trivial cases, groupoids with minimal spectrum are quasigroups.
-Moreover, we show that weak associativity conditions force such quasigroups to be groups.
-Finally, we give a complete structural classification of semigroups with minimal spectrum. }
+{The equational probabilistic spectrum of a finite algebra is the set of probabilities with which equations are satisfied in the algebra.
+We study algebras with minimal spectrum, that is, spectra consisting only of the values $1$ and $1/|\A|$.
+We show that, apart from trivial cases, groupoids with minimal spectrum are quasigroups.
+We further prove that several weak associativity conditions collapse into full associativity, and hence into group structure.
+Finally, we obtain a complete classification of semigroups with minimal spectrum.}